hannahnmcdonald/RegexTutorial/gist.md

 ## Author

-Hannah is a student at Georgia Tech's Full Stack Coding Bootcamp.
-You can reach her at hannahcodes@protonmail.com or find her github profile [here.](https://github.com/hannahnmcdonald)
+ 👩🏼‍💻 Hannah is a student at Georgia Tech's Full Stack Coding Bootcamp.
+You can email her at hannahcodes@protonmail.com 📪 or find her github profile [here.](https://github.com/hannahnmcdonald) ✨